loh-tar/KatePlugin-IndexView/README.md

 ### From Source

+> [!NOTE]
-> [!NOTE] The build/cmake system is currently in bad condition, any help is welcome!
+> The build/cmake system is currently in bad condition, any help is welcome!
-> To install use instead something like this, and not "make install"
+> To install use instead something like this...
 >
 >     $ sudo install -Dm755  index-view/kateindexviewplugin.so /usr/lib/qt6/plugins/kf6/ktexteditor/
+>
+> ...and not "make install" as mentioned below.

 In any doubt or error message while you try to compile this plugin, it may help to look at Kate's home and there [build instructions](https://kate-editor.org/build-it/).